Lefteris Kordis

 Previously, he developed and taught curriculum at the New England Conservatory (2005–2015) and Berklee Global Jazz Institute (2016–2019), working alongside jazz masters John Patitucci, Danilo Pérez, Terri Lyne Carrington, George Garzone, Joe Lovano, and Dave Liebman.
 He is also co-director—with Dimos Dimitriadis—of Aqua Jazz, a project that bridges East Mediterranean folk traditions with jazz.

-Kordis is active in Boston’s spiritual music scene, serving as organist at Antioch Baptist Church in Dorchester, and formerly as gospel choir director and organist at Columbus Avenue AME Zion Church, Berachah Church, and other congregations.
+Lefteris is active in Boston’s spiritual music scene, serving as organist at the Antioch Revelation Missionary Baptist Church in Dorchester, MA, and formerly as gospel choir director and organist at Columbus Avenue AME Zion Church, Berachah Church, and other congregations.

 He performs regularly with his jazz trio featuring Brad Barrett or John Lockwood on bass and Dor Herskovits on drums.
 He also co-leads Penny Muse Band, a cross-disciplinary ensemble blending jazz art song and folk traditions.